carlosevia/XML-project-template/README.md

 ####Ingredients
 * Sweet Bootstrap 3 via [Bootstrap CDN](http://www.bootstrapcdn.com/)
 * Johann Burkard's [xslt.js](http://johannburkard.de/software/xsltjs/), which has been helping Concho River's transformations for ages

+*(Yes, this is my lame way to introduce structured authoring and DITA in the course.
+Real DITA is coming in the next unit and assignments(s))*